Prompt-based Zero-shot Relation Extraction with Semantic Knowledge Augmentation: Experiments

 \subsubsection{Dataset}

-In our experiments, we evaluate our model over three widely used datasets: FewRel~\cite{han-etal-2018-fewrel}, Wiki-ZSL~\cite{chen2021zsbert} and NYT~\cite{10.1007/978-3-642-15939-8_10}.
+In our experiments, we evaluate our model~\footnote{Code: \url{https://github.com/gjiaying/ZS-SKA}} over three widely used datasets: FewRel~\cite{han-etal-2018-fewrel}, Wiki-ZSL~\cite{chen2021zsbert} and NYT~\cite{10.1007/978-3-642-15939-8_10}.
 FewRel and Wiki-ZSL are two balanced datasets and NYT is an unbalanced dataset.
 The statistics of FewRel, Wiki-ZSL, and NYT datasets are shown in Table~\ref{tab:dataset}.
-We provide more detailed description in the Appendix.
+We provide a more detailed description in Sec.~\ref{sec:app_data}.